UKRI have updated their policy for Covid-19 related extensions. Find out more about the funding available in the following documents:

 Whilst we are all doing our bit and socially distancing ourselves, please do remember that you are part of a community and at this time in particular we all need each other to stay mentally healthy.
 We will continue to send out emails about training, tweets about current opportunities, and our DTP Matters newsletters where you can catch up on news and student experiences from your peers.

 Will the WRDTP Annual Conference take place this year?

-The WRDTP Annual Conference will be held on a virtual basis over a number of days in June, and will focus on the theme of well-being in research.
-More information can be found on the training section of our website.
-All sessions will be recorded and added to the VIRE, so if you are unavailable at the specified date and time, you will still be able to benefit from the sessions.
+The WRDTP Annual Conference will again be held on a virtual basis over a number of days in June, and more information will be added to the training section of our website in due course.
+Like last year, sessions will be recorded and added to the VIRE, so if you are unavailable at the specified date and time, you will still be able to benefit from the sessions.